CSBP-CPSE/SLA-ZTA/TO-DO.md

 - #DONE - Automate contiguity processing according to delineation rules.
 - #DONE - Allow users to specify minimum flows and output file names
 - #DONE - Reconfigured program to allow for larger data sets to be used
+- #DONE - Allow users to specify repetitions for testing
+- #DONE - Allow for municipality codes to be used directly rather than a sequential numbering

 - Allow for custom filtering or joining functions to be specified by users.
-- Allow users to specify repetitions and verbosity for testing